 The type of injury only shows one part of what the settlement case will look like.
 Head and spinal injury cases tend to be more serious because the trauma is often irreversible and can affect the injured parties for the rest of their lives.
 However, a broken foot settlement amount could be just as high.
 The reason for this is that what your injuries prevent you matters too, sometimes just as much as what the injury is.
 For example, if the injured party was unable to play football and could prove that they lost a scholarship because of the property owner’s negligence, they could request a large settlement amount.

 Lost wages refers to the money you lost from work because of your injury.
-For example, missing work for three days because of surgery and recovery.
+For example, you are missing to work for three days because of surgery and recovery.
 Lost earning capacity refers to career-ending injuries.
-If you are unable to stand for long periods of time after your fall and have to quit your job, then you could add lost earning capacity to your claim.
+If you are unable to stand for long periods of time after your fall and have to quit your job, then you could add lost earning the capacity to your claim.

 What is Pain and Suffering from a Legal Standpoint?